 Finally, you can opt-in to use relative paths with the CDN.
 Once you’re satisfied with your changes, you may save the settings and test out the new set-up.
 Remember that you can always come back to make any changes or refinements to your WordPress website’s CDN integration.
 You can also run some before/after test from several locations around the globe using webpagetest.org for example.

 Obtaining and retaining visitors is an indicator of your WordPress website’s success, but there is no use to growing your website if your server cannot keep up with the demand.
-CDN is a powerful tool that allows your website to grow healthily and retain its users, and now, with WP Speed of Light you can make it yours too!
+CDN is a powerful tool that allows your website to grow healthily and retain its users, and now, with WP Speed of Light and the features that it offers you can make it yours too!